 This lake is unique among Finger Lakes.
 It has the highest water quality of any of the Finger Lakes.
 The sheer beauty of this lake and its shoreline – lined with forests and cliffs up to 100’ high makes fishing here an unforgettable experience.

 Over the past 70 years, the rainbow trout fishing here had been a major angling attraction on this lake.
 Fishing for rainbows was good from the late 1950s onwards up until recently.
 Over the past decade the rainbow trout fishing has slowed considerably.
-We caught a few rainbows here in 2021, but they were uncommon.
-After a great salmon year in 2020, we didn’t see many this past year either.
+We caught a few rainbows here in 2022, but they were uncommon.
+After a great salmon year in 2020, we haven’t seen anything much since.
 The most likely reason is the expanding illegally introduced walleye population here.

 Scott with a nice Skaneateles Salmon

 The yellow perch and smallmouth bass fishing is excellent here.
 This lake has a tremendous population of smallmouth bass, including some large fish.
 The lake fishes really well from ice-out through early June and then again in the fall from late October through December.
 Smallmouth bass fishing holds up all summer long.
 Other species found here include largemouth bass, brown trout (rare) and chain pickerel.
 This lake has some very nice sized pickerel, panfish (huge rockbass and sunfish) and largemouths.
 The pickerel population is expanding here.
 At one time, they were primarily just found on the south end of the lake.
 Now they seem to be spreading out lake wide.